Retirement At 55 On A $98K Household: 3 Fixes, 7 Years Earlier

 Day 24

 Sharon’s first Roth-direction paycheck.
-Same $250/mo, right bucket now.
+The same $250/mo, just flowing into the right account now.

 Day 30

 All three fixes live.
-Updated retirement date: Age 64.
-Seven years earlier than the default.
+New retirement date: Age 64.
+Seven years ahead of the default.

-Not new money.
-But seven years of their life back.
-The retirement-age conversation stopped being a quiet fear.
-The kitchen-table math after Christmas stopped being a sigh.
-And maybe the part that mattered most – Sharon stopped staring at Karen’s retirement-party photo wondering if she’d look that terrified at 64.
+Not a dollar of new money.
+Just seven years of their life back.
+The retirement-age talk stopped being a low dread.
+The after-Christmas kitchen math stopped being a sigh.
+And – maybe the part that mattered most – Sharon stopped studying Karen’s retirement-party photo on the shelf and wondering whether she would look that scared at 64.

-All those years we thought we were behind.
-Turns out we just couldn’t see the road.
-Three fixes was all it took.
-Three fixes and a Saturday morning.
+All those years we assumed we were behind.
+Turns out we just could not see the road.
+Three fixes did it.
+Three fixes and one Saturday morning.

 Why most working couples never run the readiness check – and how to break the pattern

-There’s a reason 62% of Americans have no idea if they can retire.
-It’s not laziness.
-It’s that asking the question feels worse than not knowing the answer.
-Free tools use generic averages that scare you.
-Professional ones charge 1.25% of assets for advice you can’t verify.
+There is a reason 62% of Americans have no clue whether they can retire.
+It is not laziness.
+It is that asking the question feels worse than not knowing the answer.
+The free tools that try to answer it lean on generic averages that frighten you.
+The professional ones charge 1.25% of assets – thousands a year – for advice you cannot yet judge.

-Fidelity’s calculator uses averages, not your actual numbers.
-Suze Orman writes for everybody.
-A 1.25% AUM advisor takes $1,800 a year off the table before they tell you anything.
-Every option whispers the same lie: the answer is more complicated than you can handle.
+Fidelity’s calculator runs on averages, not your figures.
+Suze Orman writes for everyone at once.
+A 1.25% AUM advisor skims $1,800/year before saying a word.
+Every option murmurs the same lie: this is more complicated than you can handle.

 Fiduciary planner (1.25% AUM)